simonefrisco/data-engineering-zoomcamp-final-project/README.md

 I think that the problem was in some of the docker configuration so I decided to deploy the webserver partially manually.

-In the aws-ec2 folder of this repo you can find a modified version of the main.tf :
+In the ./aws-ec2 folder you can find a modified version of original template, the main differences are:
 - auto generate ssh key
 - same aws_istance resource without provisioner and user_data
+- no dedicated rds istance

 ## 2.2 Deploy terraform project

-Make sure to set the proper aws profile and then run terraform commands:
+> Note: the current version of this configuration assumes that you already have an IAM user roles with the corresponding policies to provisione AWS resources.

 ```
 set AWS_PROFILE=your-aws-cli-profile